R3Conclave/conclave-samples/tribuo-classification/README.md

 This sample demonstrates how you can integrate Tribuo and Conclave, to load and train a model.
 The model is evaluated based off the testing data sent by the client.
 The evaluation result is sent back to the client, and we print it on the client's screen.
-This sample can be extended further to tweak the model parameters, based off the evaluation result.
-The clients can send more training data to better train the model.
+This sample can be extended in a number of ways:
+* The clients can tweak the model parameters, based off the evaluation result.
+The clients can then send more training data to better train the model.
-The clients can further send out some input data, and the model can predict if the input data tumor is malignant or benign.
+* The clients can further send out some input data, and the model can predict if the input data tumor is malignant or benign.

 ## How to run on a non-linux/mac system